 About this report

 The Swisscom Group (hereinafter referred to as “Swisscom”) provides telecommunication services and is active primarily in Switzerland and Italy.
-The unaudited consolidated financial statements as of 30 September 2019 comprise Swisscom Ltd, as parent company, and its subsidiaries.
+The unaudited consolidated financial statements as of 30 September 2020 comprise Swisscom Ltd, as parent company, and its subsidiaries.
 Swisscom Ltd is a limited-liability company incorporated in accordance with Swiss law under a private statute and has its registered office in Ittigen (Berne).
 Its address is: Swisscom Ltd, Alte Tiefenaustrasse 6, 3048 Worblaufen.
 Swisscom is listed on the SIX Swiss Exchange.
-The number of issued shares, as in the prior year, aggregated 51,801,943.
+The number of issued shares is unchanged from the prior year and aggregates 51,801,943.
 The shares have a nominal value of CHF 1 and are fully paid-up.
 Each share entitles the holder to one vote.
 The majority shareholder of Swisscom Ltd is the Swiss Confederation (“Confederation”).
 The Confederation is obligated by current law to hold the majority of the capital and voting rights.
-The Board of Directors of Swisscom approved the issuance of these consolidated interim financial statements on 30 October 2019.
-No material post-balance-sheet events occurred up to this date.
+The Board of Directors of Swisscom approved the issuance of these consolidated interim financial statements on 28 October 2020.
+As of this date, no material events after the reporting date have occurred.

 Basis of preparation